ef15c/oberon_stm32f4/README.md

 There are a lot of advantages doing this:

 * The code executes 8 times faster, by avoiding the competition between CPU and VGA system for SDRAM access.
-* More SDRAM is available for madules that remains in SDRAM and for the heap.
+* More SDRAM is available for modules that remains in SDRAM and for the heap.
 * If the Oberon system and the compiler are both placed in embedded flash memory, the system is guaranteed to boot and compile even if incoherent recompilation has been done on vital modules.

- To put modules in embedded flash, follow the following procedure:
+ To put modules in embedded flash, follow this procedure:

  * Prelink the modules using the command **OM4L.LinkEF**.
 Example: `OM4L.LinkEF Modules System Edit OM4P ~`
 This will produce a .efb file that will be later place in the embedded flash memory.